anypaper/332/README.md

 The repo is blinded using Anonymous GitHub for Open-Science (https://anonymous.4open.science/).

+# Important: Blinding Disclaimer

+This repository contains some files with copyrights of authors and named sources, especially under the NRG/hw/ folder.
+These are not unblinding the code, but were inherited from the NetFPGA repositories under the NetFPGA C.I.C redistribution license.

+Every effort was taken as part of this release to blind any identifying information of the authors.

 # Structure

 This repository includes NRG's code and supporting data.
 Pcap traces are omitted due to their size.